Partition games: A review of take-and-break in relation with cut

 {\sc take-and-break} \cite{WW} is a large class of 2-player impartial combinatorial games with alternating play.
 A game position is represented by a finite multiset of heaps.
 A move consists in choosing a single heap, removing some beans, and possibly splitting the remaining heap into several heaps.
 If splitting is not allowed, we have (pure) {\sc subtraction}.
 In this case, the rules are given by a set $\S$ of positive integers which specifies the number of tokens that can be removed from the heap.
 When the heap may be split, the rulesets are often given by a code that specifies how many tokens can be removed and the number of heaps that the remainder of the heap can be split into.

 Let us review some of the history of {\sc take-and-break}.
 The origin to the line of research was the invention of a fairy game of {\sc chess} in the 1930s, called {\sc dawson's chess} \cite{D}, named by its inventor, played by using only the pawns of {\sc chess} and with mandatory captures.
 It was soon remarked that the game is equivalent to a game on heaps of counters, where a player may remove (i) a single counter if by removing it no heap remains, (ii) two counters if no heap or a single heap remain (iii) three counters if no heap, one heap or two heaps remain.
 In the normal play convention it was discovered that the solution has a regular behavior (ultimately periodic) \cite{GS}.
-The elegance of the solution of {\sc dawson's chess} gave rise to classifications of games on heaps of counters \cite{GS}.
+The elegance of the solution of {\sc dawson's chess}, together with the similar game of {\sc kayles} \cite{GS} (remove one or two counters anywhere), gave rise to classifications of games on heaps of counters \cite{GS}.

 For example, the family of games for which a heap can be split into at most two heaps is nowadays called {\sc octal} games.
 This name is due to an explicit way to express any ruleset with an octal code $\mathbf{d_0.d_1\cdots d_k}$ with $d_i$ an integer, $0 \leq d_i \leq 7$ for $1 \leq i \leq k$.
 More precisely, each value $d_i$ with $i>0$ is encoded in binary as $d_i=2^0e_0+2^1e_1+2^2e_2$, where each $e_j\in\{0,1\}$.
 The ruleset allows to remove $i$ tokens from a heap and split the remainder into $j$ non-empty heaps if and only if $e_j=1$.
-So, for example {\sc dawson's chess} is the {\sc octal} game $\mathbf {0.137}$.
+So, for example {\sc dawson's chess} is the {\sc octal} game $\mathbf {0.137}$, and {\sc kayles} is the game $\mathbf{0.77}$.
 Observe that, for {\sc octal}, the value $d_0$ equals $0$ or $4$ according to whether it is allowed (value $4$) or not (value $0$) to split a heap without removing any token.
 Variants of {\sc octal}, where the ruleset allows to split a heap without removing any token, have been considered in the literature, starting from {\sc grundy's game} in 1939~\cite{G}.
 An extra condition has been imposed to {\sc grundy's game}, to avoid trivialities, namely the outcome of a split must result in heaps of non-equal sizes.
 Hence, {\sc grundy's game} is not in {\sc octal}.

 The notation for {\sc octal} has been extended to define an arbitrary instance of (pure) {\sc take-and-break}, by giving any integer value to each $d_i$.
 According to the binary decomposition of $d_i=2^0e_0+2^1e_1+2^2e_2+2^3e_3\ldots$, each value $e_j\in\{0,1\}$ indicates whether it is allowed to remove $i$ tokens and split the remainder into $j$ non-empty heaps.
 As an example, in the family of {\sc hexadecimal} games, each $d_i$ is in $\{0,\ldots,2^4-1\}$ (generally encoded by an hexadecimal notation), indicating that a heap can be split into at most three heaps.